-This annual list of the best storage unit franchises was posted on April 18, 2022.
+This annual list of the best storage unit franchises was revised and updated on May 16, 2023.

 Rising home ownership, per capita income, and consumer confidence are all likely to benefit storage unit franchises over the next five years, as people have the money not only to move house but to make use of storage options as part of the move, or even to leave some of their possessions in storage for the longer term.
 A strong residential rental market will play a part, as people relocating from one rental to another, or without room for all of their possessions in their rental, seek a solution for their storage needs.

 As baby boomers downsize their way into retirement, they’re adding to the business of storage units.
 Their possessions regularly go into storage to be sorted at a later date or passed on to a future generation, and the lack of urgency in dealing with these possessions can make them a long-term source of storage revenue.
 Urbanization is also contributing to the upward arc of storage, as more of the population fits into the confined space of cities.
 These long-term trends mean that growth looks more reliable in the storage industry than in other spaces where expansion has been driven by short-term trends.
 Asking rents on storage space have been rising in response to this continued demand, and are expected to reach $1.30 per square foot in 2023.